 Lastly, we use Eye Movement Desensitization and Reprocessing (EMDR) for related trauma, if appropriate.
 This is a form of psychotherapy that was originally designed to alleviate the distress associated with traumatic memories.
 When an eating disorder is tied to trauma, this is when EMDR will be helpful.

 Eating disorders illustrate a very close connection between physical and emotional health.
-In order to treat a person suffering from anorexia, it is not only important to help restore the individual to a normal weight, but also to address the underlying emotional problems that may have caused or contributed to the severity of the eating disorder.
-In order to mentally overcome an eating disorder, it is important to implement psychotherapy to help the individual understand how some underlying thoughts, emotions and behaviors have contributed to their illness and how they could improve their emotional well-being as it pertains to their physical well-being.
-Therefore, it is important to treat both the physical and the mental side of an eating disorder in order to overcome it.
+To treat a person suffering from anorexia, it is not only important to help restore the individual to a normal weight, but also to address the underlying emotional problems that may have caused or contributed to the severity of the eating disorder.
+To mentally overcome an eating disorder, it is important to implement psychotherapy to help the individual understand how some underlying thoughts, emotions, and behaviors have contributed to their illness and how they could improve their emotional well-being as it pertains to their physical well-being.
+Therefore, it is important to treat both the physical and the mental side of an eating disorder to overcome it.

-Our eating disorder treatment facility in California emphasizes mindfulness, communication and the importance of building self-esteem.
-Clients can expect to receive individualized treatment plans based off of the initial evaluation to determine the nature of the eating disorder, the severity of the disorder and the best methodology to treat that specific person.
+Our eating disorder treatment facility in California emphasizes mindfulness, communication, and the importance of building self-esteem.
+Clients can expect to receive individualized treatment plans based on the initial evaluation to determine the nature of the eating disorder, the severity of the disorder, and the best methodology to treat that specific person.
 We believe that truly effective treatment and care will take on a holistic presence in the lives of our clients, and we incorporate a wide range of therapeutic and meditative approaches to curing eating disorders.
 Eating disorder treatment centers offer both therapeutic and holistic methods to treat, manage and cure an eating disorder.